zenllama/BW-API-Tools/README.md

-# BW-API-Tools
+# BW-Tools
-Basware API Tools
+Basware Tools

 ## Cleardown.ps1
-Simple powershell script that allows clearing down of the Basware API endpoints database as part of testing/development,
+Simple powershell script that allows clearing down of the Basware API endpoints database as part of testing/development.

+## OpenInvoiceID.ps1
+Even simpler script that prompts for the invoice ID then opens it in the default browser